Coupons are shaping consumer behavior worldwide, from newspaper coupon clippings to unique codes and QR scans for coupon redemption.

 The use of coupons is not just for consumers who are on a budget.

-15. Statistics of women use online coupon show female shoppers spend 60% more of their time searching for deals than males.
+15. Statistics of women who use an online coupon show female shoppers spend 60% more of their time searching for deals than males.

-Women enjoy online shopping more (51%) than men (37%).
+Women enjoy online shopping more than men (51% vs 37%).
 They are also the ones who spend more time searching for deals (60%) as compared to male consumers (46%).

 16. 59% of shoppers said digital coupons are most effective when it comes to influencing purchase decisions.

-Coupons are a great way for retailers to compel customers into buying something.
-Of this, 60% of shoppers love receiving digital coupons, and 50% are more likely to go in store if they receive a coupon.
+Coupons are a great way for retailers to compel customers to buy something.
+60% of shoppers love receiving digital coupons, and 50% are more likely to go in-store if they receive a coupon.

-17. Email coupons can bring a 48% increase in revenue for each email sent.
+17. Email coupons can bring a 48% increase in revenue for each email sent, coupon statistics reveal.

 Email marketing has been known to work, especially if the emails contain a coupon for redemption.

-When an email contains a discount opportunity, it has a 14% increase in open rate, a 34% increase in unique clicks, and the chances of a successful transaction increase by 27%.
+When an email contains a discount opportunity, it has a 14% increase in open rate, a 34% increase in unique clicks, and the chances of a successful transaction go up by 27%.

 Overall, there is a 48% increase in revenue from each email sent.